coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "[ x ; .. ; y ]" := (cons x .. (cons y nil) ..).

 On the right-hand side, an extra construction of the form ``.. t ..`` can be used.
-Notice that ``..`` is part of the Coq syntax and it must not be confused with the three-dots notation “``…``” used in this manual to denote a sequence of arbitrary size.
+Notice that ``..`` is part of the Rocq syntax and it must not be confused with the three-dots notation “``…``” used in this manual to denote a sequence of arbitrary size.